Benr444/Dayline/Dayline Development/src/stucture.md

     - `Returns a string that represents the category this dFrame belongs in`
     - `Categories are determined by the Dayline this dFrame belongs to`

-## Public Dayline Properties

-- dTime(...)

-    - 	`Constructor for the dTime subclass`

-- getDisplay()

-    - `Returns an HTML structure that serves as the GUI for the dayline`

-- addFrame(start)

-    - `The paramters for this function are the same as the dFrame constructor above, without identifier`

-- setSelectorTime(input)

-    - `Puts the selector at the time specified by the input`
-    - `The second input must be a valid input for the dTime constructor`

-- getSelectorTime()

-    - `Returns a dTime object that contains the time-position of the selector`

-- **addEventListener(string, function)**

-    - `Serves as the complete hooking system`
-    - `The string determines what event is being listened to.
-Possible values are:` `1. addFrame        - dFrame added to internal register` `2. removeFrame     - dFrame removed from internal register` `3. hideFrame       - dFrame removed from Timeline` `4. showFrame       - dFrame added to Timeline` `5. inspectFrame    - dFrame HTML inspected/expanded` `6. frameChange     - dFrame data changed`
-        `7. frameConflict   - dFrame violates a Dayline rule` `8. selectorChange  - Timeline selector changes position or initialized`
-    - `The passed function is executed when the event happens (psst, this how ALL event listening schemes work)`

-## *Class-Level and/or Private Dayline Properties*

-These are here to help explain some underlying structure.
-They are not accessible outside the source code of the Dayline class

-- *triggerEvent(string)*

-     - `Triggers the event linked the passed string`

-- *increaseInstance()*

-    - `Calling this function returns a number unique to this Dayline instance on this webpage`
-    - `Ensures that multiple Dayline functions don't interfere on a page`